Date: 3 May 2015. Screening My Hatch

 my link helps.
 Even one cent books count toward the total

-items, though the free Kindle books don't.
+items, though the free Kindle books do not.

 I truly appreciate those